 These are planted in mid-season and are harvested from 95 to 115 days.
 Some standard mid-season potatoes are Nicola, Kestrel, Maris Peer, and Jazzy.

 These are planted in the mid of April, and the potato becomes ready to harvest in July to August.

 Late – Season Potatoes

-These are planted in the late season and need longer growing period.
-The late season potatoes are to be harvested after 120 to 140 days.
+These are planted in the late season and need a longer growing period.
+The late-season potatoes are to be harvested after 120 to 140 days.